Teaching Undergraduates: A Conversation in Brooklyn

 Many professors talked about students’ poor writing skills and shared ideas for improving them.
 Some colleges and universities have student mentors who work with transfer students and with students transitioning from content-coverage courses to more skills-based courses.
 Professors exchanged ideas about types of assignments that included both low-stakes and high-stakes writing.
 Other participants spoke about sophomore seminars, undergraduate methodology and historiography classes, transfer-designated classes, and multi-semester classes with a similar cohort to foster a sense of community among the students.

-In the sessions, all the participants addressed how adjuncts, contract faculty, and high-school teachers offering college-level classes might be better integrated into their departments, whether through adjunct liaisons, events, workshops, or listings on websites.
+In the sessions, all the participants addressed how adjuncts, contract faculty, and high school teachers offering college-level classes might be better integrated into the departments, whether through adjunct liaisons, events, workshops, or listings on websites.

 The conference concluded with a lunchtime address by Dan McInerney, a faculty historian at Utah State University and a member of the Tuning USA Advisory Board.
 McInerney addressed what Gabrielle Spiegel called (in a March 2008 Perspectives on History article) “The Triple A Threat: Accountability, Assessment, and Accreditation.”
 McInerney broke down the fear of assessment and accountability by posing some basic questions: When students complete a program of study in history, what should they know, understand, and be able to do?
 And how can we, as history educators, help them achieve those goals?
 He urged faculty members to acknowledge that they must be the ones to answer these fundamental questions, and that they can answer them collaboratively, in straightforward language that incoming freshmen, parents, employers, and policy makers will understand.